Netflix/lemur/docs/administration.rst

         If there is a config variable ENTRUST_PRODUCT_<upper(authority.name)> take the value as cert product name else default to "STANDARD_SSL".
 Refer to the API documentation for valid products names.

-.. data:: ENTRUST_CROSS_SIGNED_RSA
+.. data:: ENTRUST_CROSS_SIGNED_RSA_L1K
     :noindex:

         This is optional.
 Entrust provides support for cross-signed subCAS.
+One can set ENTRUST_CROSS_SIGNED_RSA_L1K to the respective cross-signed RSA-based subCA PEM and Lemur will replace the retrieved subCA with ENTRUST_CROSS_SIGNED_RSA_L1K.

+.. data:: ENTRUST_CROSS_SIGNED_ECC_L1F
+    :noindex:

-One can set ENTRUST_CROSS_SIGNED_RSA to the respective cross-signed subCA PEM, such as L1K, Lemur will replace the retrieved subCA with ENTRUST_CROSS_SIGNED_RSA.
+        This is optional.
+Entrust provides support for cross-signed subCAS.
+One can set ENTRUST_CROSS_SIGNED_ECC_L1F to the respective cross-signed EC-based subCA PEM and Lemur will replace the retrieved subCA with ENTRUST_CROSS_SIGNED_ECC_L1F.

 .. data:: ENTRUST_USE_DEFAULT_CLIENT_ID